AnikaShenoy/box-ninja/README.md

 ===========

 ### Introduction
-Box Ninja is a 3D web game similar to the popular game, Fruit Ninja.
+Box Ninja is a 3D web game inspired by the popular game, Fruit Ninja.
 Boxes fly at the player endlessly and the player must slices oncoming boxes to earn points.
 The game can be controlled using mouse control or gesture control.

 ### Technologies
 React JS, HTML/CSS